s0h8/Bernoulli-s-apparatus/Round1/README.md

 What Students will do? |	What Simulator will do?	| Purpose of the task :--|:--|:--:
-1. Activity description <br> next line <br> next line | Click on the ‘Activity description <br> next line  '  | Describe the purpose in detail.
+1.Activity description <br> next line <br> next line | Click on the ‘Activity description <br> next line  '  | Describe the purpose in detail.
-2. Activity description <br> next line <br> next line | Click on the ‘Activity description <br> next line  '  | Describe the purpose in detail.
+2.Activity description <br> next line <br> next line | Click on the ‘Activity description <br> next line  '  | Describe the purpose in detail.
-2. Activity description <br> next line <br> next line | Click on the ‘Activity description <br> next line  '  | Describe the purpose in detail.
+2.Activity description <br> next line <br> next line | Click on the ‘Activity description <br> next line  '  | Describe the purpose in detail.
-4. Activity description <br> next line <br> next line | Click on the ‘Activity description <br> next line  '  | Describe the purpose in detail.
+4.Activity description <br> next line <br> next line | Click on the ‘Activity description <br> next line  '  | Describe the purpose in detail.